Care Plan

 Take a quiz to find out if you have rheumatoid arthritis.

 - NSAIDs: Over-the-counter medications such as ibuprofen (Motrin, Advil) and naproxen (Aleve) can relieve pain by reducing joint inflammation.
 NSAIDs work best if taken consistently.
-But they can cause stomach irritation, liver, or kidney problems so you should talk with your doctor about your risks before starting.
+But they can cause stomach irritation, and liver, or kidney problems so you should talk with your doctor about your risks before starting.

 - Disease-modifying antirheumatic drugs (DMARDs): These prescription medications work by reducing the damage done to the joints by rheumatoid arthritis.
 Common DMARDs include methotrexate, hydroxychloroquine (Plaquenil), and sulfasalazine.
 Potential side effects include liver damage and bone marrow suppression.